Guide to Health Care Resources

 These cards offer prescription drug discounts.
 Some are preactivitated and ready to use at participating pharmacies.

 - The Minnesota Drug Card is a free card available to all Minnesotans.
 There are no eligibility requirements.
 The card provides an average savings of 30 percent, sometimes as much as 75 percent, on prescription drugs.
 Useful for the uninsured, underinsured, and for even the insured who need help paying for prescription drugs the insurance does not cover.
-See Minnesotadrugcard to read more and print the free card to get discounts on your prescription drugs.
-Or call 1-888-952-8376.
+Call 1-888-952-8376.

 - The FamilyWize® prescription drug discount card is also a free card.
 There are no eligibility requirements.
 Participating pharmacies "have agreed to provide prices similar to what they give large insurance companies and employers."
 You get the discount price or the pharmacy's usual and customary retail price, whichever is lower.
 On average, generics cost 20-70% less.
 Can be used on generic or brand name drugs.
 Call toll-free 866-810-3784.
 FamilyWize cards are also available by calling United Way 2-1-1.

 Additional prescription drug resources and information are available in the publication Low Cost Options for Prescription Drugs